Matches

 No hay anuncios

-has planted yourself in front of the leadership to assert yourselfIdeologically, there are not many nuances, but there are in the emphasis.
-Martí represents Trias's legacy, he was his right-hand man and campaign manager, he has the explicit support of the former mayor and claims the convergent spirit; but he also has stood up to the leadership to assert himself.
-Freixa is also pragmatic, but with a desire to bring "fresh air" and with a feminist approach – she has also received support from the vice-president of Barça, Elena Fort.
-On the other hand, Cuevillas has presented himself as a candidate from the grassroots, capable of connecting with diverse social profiles, and his rapport with former president Puigdemont is well known, although he is a free spirit.
-And Calvo has presented a candidacy that boasts "transversality", but has received warmth from part of the party's top brass.
+Ideologically there are not many nuances, but there are in the emphasis.
+Martí represents Trias's legacy, he was his right-hand man and campaign manager, he has the explicit support of the former mayor and claims the convergent ethos; but he has also stood up to the leadership to assert himself.
+Freixa is also pragmatic, but with a desire to bring "fresh air" and with a feminist approach – she has also received support from the vice-president of Barça, Elena Fort–.
+On the other hand, Cuevillas has presented herself as a grassroots candidate, capable of connecting with diverse social profiles, and her rapport with former president Puigdemont is well known, even though she is a free agent.
+And Calvo has presented a candidacy that boasts "transversality", but has received warmth from part of the party's leadership.

-It was not anecdotal that Cuevillas warned in an interview with ARA that the primaries seem like "a pre-congress for the future governance of the party" among sectors and warned that it would be "a disservice to the party and the president" if they became "a plebiscite on Puigdemont".
+It was not anecdotal that Cuevillas warned in the interview with ARA that the primaries seem like "a pre-congress for the future governance of the party" between sectors and warned that it would be "a disservice to the party and the president" if they became "a plebiscite on Puigdemont".